NetZorro/rsschool-cv/cv.md

 **Briefly About Myself:**
 These are my first steps into frontend development world.
+I'm a bit familiar with javascript and html and how the internet works.
 I really want to become a good programmer and create useful and high-quality products.

 ---